SANDY SHERRILL WOMBLE

 Writings by Karl the cat: 6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t6t576767676767676767676767676767676767676767676

 The countryside was an interesting beginning.
 Unlike most kids, I never rode a bike to school or walked through a neighborhood to friends’ houses.
-My best memories were playing in the wild kingdom of forests and creeks, and rummaging through abandoned farm buildings often hidden behind overgrown jungles of weeds.
+My memories were playing in the wild kingdom of forests and creeks, and rummaging through abandoned farm buildings often hidden behind overgrown jungles of weeds.

 PRESENT